Attendance Philosophy

 Attendance is critical to understanding assignment specifications and completing this course maintaining the potential to earn an “A.” Students are encouraged to attend all class sessions unless otherwise noted.

 College students are adults and can make their own decisions.
 However, you are a member of a classroom community, and your behavior has a profound effect on the other members of this community.
 It is a matter of mutual respect and integrity.
-Engagement is key.
+Not attending or wandering in and out is a distraction and could be viewed as downright rude.

-Keep in mind, the institution may require all faculty members to take attendance for retention and other initiatives, so your presence or absence will be noted for each class session if applicable.
+Keep in mind, the institution may ask all faculty members to take attendance for retention and other initiatives, so your presence or absence will be noted for each class session.

 The request for an excused absence must come from the student.
 Other email communications are helpful, but the students must take ownership and communicate with the professor as well.